linhduongtuan/GraphMammoNet/README.md

-# GraphMammoNet
+# MammoGNN
-Mammograms image detection using GraphMammoNet (MammoGNN),  GAT, GCN, and GraphConv based architectures.
+Mammograms have been curated and labeled by three experienced radiologists working at Hanoi Oncology Hospital, Hanoi, Vietnam during 2020 - 2021.
+Afterwads, the original data are resized and converted into an approriate format.
+Such images then are detected edges using Prewitt filter.
+Later, every edge mammogram is transformed as a relevant graph representing to its links and nodes.
+Finally, we construct our proposed MammoGNN using  GAT, GCN, and GraphConv based layer architectures.
 The code has been performed on both classification tasks of 4-class for Breast density types and 8-class for BIRAD scores.

 # Dataset link
 ```